CarmelOri/PortfolioProject/read_me.txt

 Overview

 This is my personal portfolio project showcasing my skills and projects.
-The portfolio includes a gallery with 7 sample landing pages that I created using HTML, CSS, SASS, and Bootstrap.
+The portfolio includes a gallery with 14 sample landing pages that I created using HTML, CSS, SASS, Bootstrap and JavaScript.

 Technologies Used

+JavaScript: For creating pages that can do tasks or mimic games.

 HTML: For the structure and content of the web pages.